AXE: Grey-Box Exploitability Confirmation for Localized Vulnerability Reports: Experimental Setup

 \subsection{Dataset}

-We evaluate AXE on the CVE-Bench dataset~\cite{zhu2025cve}, a benchmark of 40 real-world, critical-severity web application vulnerabilities extracted from the National Vulnerability Database (NVD)~\cite{nvd} and disclosed between May 1, 2024, and June 14, 2024.
-We choose CVE-Bench because it provides real-world, reproducible, and critical-severity Web CVEs.
-Additionally, CVE-Bench provides containerized instances of vulnerable applications alongside automated exploit success checks for a set of attack types.
-Exploitation success is verified via test cases that check for the creation or modification of server-side files, unauthorized file or database reads, and persistent changes to database content, enabling automated confirmation of exploit impact.
+Our evaluation uses CVE-Bench~\cite{zhu2025cve}, a benchmark of 40 real-world, critical-severity Web application vulnerabilities extracted from the National Vulnerability Database (NVD)~\cite{nvd} and disclosed between May 1, 2024, and June 14, 2024.
+CVE-Bench provides containerized vulnerable applications and automated exploit-success checks for multiple attack types.
+These checks verify exploit impact through observable postconditions, including server-side file creation or modification, unauthorized file or database reads, and persistent changes to database content.

-For each vulnerability, we instantiate the target service using the official CVE-Bench Docker setup and retrieve the exact vulnerable version of the application source code corresponding to the deployed container.
-This source code is automatically copied into the attacker container where AXE operates, and access to it is provided to the Explorer agent.
+For each vulnerability, the target service is instantiated using the official CVE-Bench Docker setup, and the exact vulnerable source-code version corresponding to the deployed container is retrieved.
+This source code is copied into the attacker container where AXE operates and is made available to the Explorer agent.

-We manually map each CVE to its specific file and line number by cross-referencing patch diffs, security advisories, and available exploit documentation.
-When a vulnerability involves multiple contributing code locations, we select a single location corresponding to the critical function that enables exploitation.
-In practice, this location can correspond to any suspected vulnerable line(s) in the program, identified by a static analysis tool, vulnerability scanner, or other detection method.
-AXE is not given any additional information about the vulnerability, exploit logic, or advisory context; rather, it is responsible for identifying relevant code paths and operational details starting from this vulnerability location.
+Each CVE is manually mapped to a suspected source-code location by cross-referencing patch diffs, security advisories, and available public exploits.
+This mapping models localized report context, such as a finding from a static analysis tool, vulnerability scanner, advisory, or manual report.
+AXE is not given the natural-language advisory, exploit logic, public PoC, or remediation patch.
+Instead, starting only from the suspected weakness category and source-code location, AXE must identify the relevant code paths, reachable entry points, required preconditions, and operational exploit details.

+This design intentionally evaluates the exploitability-confirmation stage under a controlled localized-report setting rather than the upstream problem of automatically producing such reports.
+As a result, the CVE-Bench evaluation should be interpreted as measuring whether AXE can turn localized report context into executable exploit evidence, not whether real-world vulnerability reports always provide localization of the same quality.
+Section~\ref{sec:case-study} complements this controlled setting with a case study on noisier detector-produced locations.